Cross section of the process $e^+ + e^- \to \Xi^0 + \bar{\Xi}^0$ in the vicinity of charmonium $\psi(3770)$ and in the charmonium (-like) state including the $D$-meson loop and three-gluon contributions: Introduction

-It is known that below the $D \bar {D}$ threshold the spectrum is experimentally and theoretically well understood.
-We know that with high accuracy the masses and total widths of charmonium states have been widely measured but the decay behavior, especially of states that do not carry quantum numbers $J^{PC}=1^{--}$, is still incomplete.
-In such cases, with high accuracy vector states can be easily studied in $e^+e^-$ annihilation in resonant production.
-Therefore, the BESIII experiment plays a considerable role and offers a good opportunity for the study of these states due to the high-statistics data samples.
+It is important to note that below the threshold of $D\bar{D}$, the spectrum has been well studied experimentally and theoretically.
+Therefore, vector states can be easily studied with high accuracy in $e^+e^-$ annihilation in resonance production.
+Namely, the BESIII experiment plays a significant role and provides a good opportunity to study these states due to the high statistical data samples.

-The investigation of charm physics plays one of the important roles in understanding and studying the Standard Model.